mdn/curriculum/curriculum/README.md

 ### What is not covered

-There are also a number of areas that we explicitly don’t cover in this curriculum, namely:
+There are also a number of areas that we explicitly don't cover in this curriculum, namely:

 - Back-end languages/platforms such as [Node.js](https://nodejs.org/), [PHP](https://www.php.net/), [Python](https://www.python.org/), [.NET](https://dotnet.microsoft.com/), [Java](https://www.java.com/), or [Ruby](https://www.ruby-lang.org/).
 The back-end, by definition, is out of scope for a front-end development curriculum, although there is crossover in full-stack developer jobs.

   - One exception here is Node.js; it has such a wide range of uses in modern web development that some rudimentary Node.js knowledge should be considered essential.
-We don’t cover development of Node.js-based applications explicitly, but you will meet it in multiple places in the curriculum as a mechanism for using various tooling/functionality.
+We don't cover development of Node.js-based applications explicitly, but you will meet it in multiple places in the curriculum as a mechanism for using various tooling/functionality.
 Examples include [Extension 6 Testing](#extension-6-testing) and [Extension 9 Other tooling types](#extension-9-other-tooling-types).

 - Traditional relational databases (for example, [MySQL](https://dev.mysql.com/doc/) or [Postgres](https://www.postgresql.org/)) and other server-side datastores (for example, cloud databases such as [MongoDB](https://www.mongodb.com) or [Google Cloud Datastore](https://cloud.google.com/datastore/)).
 These are deemed to be part of the back-end, and therefore, out of scope.
 We do cover client-side storage mechanisms like [cookies](https://developer.mozilla.org/docs/Web/HTTP/Cookies), [Web Storage](https://developer.mozilla.org/docs/Web/API/Web_Storage_API), and [IndexedDB](https://developer.mozilla.org/docs/Web/API/IndexedDB_API), but they have different and distinct use cases.